ENCODE-DCC/encoded/src/encoded/docs/schema-changes.md

 * Do not update the schema version if the updated schema allows all existing objects in the database to continue to validate.
 For example, a new enum value in an existing list of enums would not cause existing objects of that type to fail validation.

 **NOTE:**
-Exception: when making substantial changes to an existing schema, even if these changes do not cause the existing objects using this schema to fail validation, an upgrade is recommended (see below).
+Exception: When making substantial changes to an existing schema, even if these changes do not cause the existing objects using this schema to fail validation, an upgrade is recommended (please see below).

 **When to update a version**